 There are pros and cons to each, and you may have to negotiate with your client.
 In a time and materials contract, your client pays the exact cost of the work based on your labor rate and cost of materials.

-The housing crisis of 2008 took a major toll in the construction industry.
+The housing crisis of 2008 took a significant toll on the construction industry.
 From 2007 to 2011, the industry lost more than 2 million workers.
-The housing market is back on the upswing and the industry is experiencing considerable growth.
+And more recently, as a result of the global pandemic, the construction industry’s members have been impacted in numerous ways, including labor suspension, terminations, and project closures.

 But your workforce may be a composite of employees.
 You have skilled and unskilled or general labor workers.
 One of the biggest fallacies in business is that a great employee will make a great supervisor.